Blog / Culture

 Around one in twenty Taiwanese is Christian.
 The most prominent denominations are the Presbyterian Church and the Roman Catholic Church.
 There are also small Lutheran, Baptist, Mennonite and Jehovah’s Witness congregations.
 Every major city and town has an outpost of the True Jesus Church, a sect founded in mainland China just over a century ago.

 Strikingly ornate and colourful temples are so numerous in Taiwan that few tourists consider visiting any of the island’s churches.
 Yet among the approximately 4,000 Christian places of worship there are some truly fascinating churches and chapels.
-Here are six which you might want to add to your itinerary when planning a Life of Taiwan guided private tour.
+Here are six which you might want to add to your itinerary when planning a private tour of Taiwan with Life Of Taiwan.

 Tamsui Presbyterian Church